Have you ever had a body part that you hated? A body part that people kept criticizing, even though it’s simply a natural part of your body?

 Yet, notions of beauty are man-made to begin with, typically shaped based on what’s common or not common in society, arguably created to separate the “have’s” from the “have not’s.”
 For example,

-- Pale skin used to be associated with nobility as the aristocrats didn’t have to work in the fields and farm their land (hence the term “blue blood,” as their skin would be so pale that one could see blue veins).
+- Pale skin used to be associated with nobility as the aristocrats didn’t have to work in the fields (hence the term “blue blood,” as their skin would be so pale that one could see blue veins).

-- Being weighty used to be seen as very attractive during the Renaissance era and the Tang dynasty.
-Food was scarce then and being weightier meant that you had enough to eat and could be a potentially rich and healthy mate.
+- Being weighty was seen as very attractive during the Renaissance era and the Tang dynasty.
+Food was scarce then and being weighty meant that you had enough to eat and could be a potentially rich and healthy mate.

 - Subsequently being skinny became seen as very attractive when food became easily available and abundant, and the wealthy had to stand out from the middle class.

-- Caucasians and their features — high nose bridge, double eyelids, deep set eyes, pale skin — were and still are generally seen as superior and more attractive in many Asian countries.
-While there can be many reasons why, I believe part of the reason is because many Asian countries used to be under the Colonial rule, which created a deep-set mentality that Caucasians or those with Caucasian blood are better, and a deep cultural association that Caucasian-like features are seen as “better” or “more beautiful” than the typical Asian features of round nose, monolids, smaller eyes (due to monolids), and darker skin for certain races, which is in turn perpetuated by media and society.
+- Caucasians and their features — high nose bridge, double eyelids, deep-set eyes, pale skin — were and still are generally seen as superior and more attractive in many Asian countries.
+While there can be many reasons why, I believe part of it is because many Asian countries used to be under the Colonial rule, which created a deep-set mentality that Caucasians or those with Caucasian blood are better, and a deep cultural association that Caucasian-like features are “better” or “more beautiful” than the typical Asian features of round nose, monolids, smaller eyes (due to monolids), or the darker skin tone for certain races, which is in turn perpetuated by media and society.
 Read: Colonial mentality

 Subsequently, people are then encouraged to alter themselves to gain acceptance and be linked with beauty.
 This is particularly prevalent among women as there is much pressure on girls and women to achieve a certain “beauty” look, both today and in previous generations, though increasingly so for men too.
 The beauty industry for women today profits hugely from reinforcing such ideals, getting women to continuously buy makeup, shoes, clothing, handbags, and skin-altering products (such as skin whitening).
 On the other end, there are the more invasive procedures like plastic surgery, injections, and abrasive treatments.